chloeloveland/obsidian-backup/Computer Science/1032 Architecture and Design/1032 Architecture and Design.md

 ## Truth tables

-- The I/O of Logic Gates and circuits can be represented by truth tables
+- The I/O of Logic Gates and circuits can be represented by [[Truth tables]]
 ## Internals of gates
 - Logic gates in computer systems are comprised of p-MOS and n-MOS [[transistors]]
 - these are combined in different ways to make logic gates physically work